[wpforms id=”16350″]

 “Every owner of a motor vehicle is liable and responsible for death or injury to person or property resulting from a negligent or wrongful act or omission in the operation of the motor vehicle, in the business of the owner or otherwise, by any person using or operating the same with the permission, express or implied, of the owner.”

-So with few exceptions, recovery for an automobile accident will first come from the registered owner’s primary coverage, if any, and only once exhausted does the negligent borrower’s insurance apply as secondary coverage.
+So with few exceptions, recovery for an automobile accident will first come from the registered owner’s primary coverage, if any, and only once exhausted does the negligent borrower’s Insurance apply as secondary coverage.

 However, no matter what, if the vehicle borrower remains 100% at fault, the registered owner only remains responsible for paying a total of $30 thousand if there are two or more third parties in the crash injured, or $15 thousand is only one-third party injured.
 (Discussed more below).

-With few exceptions, a vehicle owner incurs limited liability under Vehicle Code Section 17151(a) when the borrower’s vehicle use only benefited the borrower.
-In a nutshell, this means that when you loan your car to another person in good faith, and they negligently crash your vehicle, you liable to pay up to a sum certain only.
+With few exceptions, a vehicle owner incurs limited liability under Vehicle Code Section 17151(a) when the borrower’s vehicle use only benefits the borrower.
+In a nutshell, this means that when you loan your car to another person in good faith, and they negligently crash your vehicle, you are liable to pay up to a sum certain only.

 And your duty to pay the victim more than that becomes extinguished as a matter of statute.
 Of particular interest, the amounts you must pay remain equal to California’s minimum insurance coverage under the law.